nilsreichardt/google-flights-mcp/README.md

 ## Fork

 This project is a fork of the [Google Flights API](https://github.com/krisukox/google-flights-api).
-The main difference is that it implements the [Model Context Protocol](https://spec.modelcontextprotocol.io/) and the `MaxPrice` parameter.
+The main difference is that it implements the [Model Context Protocol](https://spec.modelcontextprotocol.io/) and the additional `find_offers_under_price` tool.